Mitigating the Alignment Tax of RLHF: Introduction

 \section{Introduction}

-Foundation models, such as CLIP \cite{radford2021learning} for vision-language models (VLMs) and GPT-3 \cite{brown2020language} for large language models (LLMs), have garnered widespread attention due to their remarkable achievements.
-These models are pre-trained on vast datasets, which endows them with an impressive level of \textbf{generality}~\cite{bommasani2021opportunities}.
-They exhibit the ability to effectively handle diverse distributions and tasks, as illustrated by CLIP's exceptional performance on ImageNet and its variants with distributional shifts.
-Similarly, GPT-3 showcases its prowess in various tasks such as translation, common sense question-answering, and cloze tasks.
+Large Language Models (LLMs), such as GPT4 \citep{OpenAI2023GPT4TR}, Bard \citep{google@bard}, and Claude \citep{Anthropic@claude}, have attracted widespread attention due to their remarkable achievements.
+LLMs are pre-trained on vast datasets, which equip them with the ability to effectively handle diverse tasks, e.g., GPT-3 showcases its prowess in various tasks such as reasoning, common sense question-answering (QA), translation, and so on.

-The generality of foundation models can be categorized into two aspects.
-Firstly, \textit{task generality} highlights the ability of foundation models to handle diverse tasks.
-For example, an LLM is proficient in instruction-following as well as question-answering (QA) on common sense.
-Secondly, \textit{distribution generality} emphasizes the capability of foundation models to accommodate different data distributions within a given task.
-For instance, VLMs like CLIP demonstrate their proficiency in classifying both ImageNet \cite{deng2009imagenet} containing natural photos, and ImageNet-Sketch \cite{wang2019learning} containing sketches.
-Another illustration of distribution generality is the LLM's competence in performing medical question-answering tasks on distinct datasets such as MedQA-USMLE \cite{medmcqa-pal22a} containing medical subject questions, and MedMCQA \cite{jin2020disease} containing real-world medical consultation questions.

-It is a common practice to fine-tune foundation models on specific tasks to enhance task performance or align the model’s behavior with human expectations.
-During the fine-tuning stage, the foundation models gain \textbf{speciality} to achieve exceptional performance on the fine-tuning task.
-However, since the small fine-tuning dataset does not have sufficient coverage of the distribution as well as tasks, the fine-tuned model can potentially lose its generality.
-This phenomenon is closely associated with the concept of catastrophic forgetting (CF) observed in deep neural networks (DNN).
-Previous studies have revealed that when learning new tasks, DNNs have the potential to forget their proficiency in previously learned tasks.